ENRICO CHAPELA BARBA

 Technical Explanation

-To start composing I took the NATO phonetic alphabet, originally designed to spell any letter clearly among speakers of different languages.
+To begin composing, I took the NATO phonetic alphabet, originally designed to spell any letter clearly among speakers of different languages.
 To find the numerical equivalents of these words, I worked out conversion tables from base 27 to their corresponding numbers in base 10, and from there to all other bases between 2 and 16.

-The work begins using only base 2, but each time a new column or row is reached the base grows by one digit, so that at the end of each movement the base is 16.
+The work begins using only base 2, but each time a new column or row is reached, the base grows by one digit, so that at the end of each movement, the base is 16.
 These base changes occur every half minute and are marked by pedal note changes.
-To determine the notes used to count the semitones I enlisted all the strings in the air organizing them in pairs, so that every half minute they are modified, exploring all the possible intervals formed by the strings in the air.
+To determine the notes used to count the semitones, I enlisted all the open strings, organizing them in pairs, so that every half minute they are modified, exploring all the possible intervals formed by the open strings.
 The first movement corresponds to the horizontal reading of the crossword puzzle, which gave rise to a rather contrapuntal reading of the numbers, while the vertical reading suggested a harmonic treatment.

 horizontal